-Your store's fixtures do more than just hold merchandise; they are the building blocks of your customer's journey.
-They guide movement, create a mood, and tell your brand's story.
+Your store's fixtures do more than just hold merchandise—they are the building blocks of your customer's entire journey.
+They guide movement, create a mood, and tell your brand’s story.
 In a traditional setting, their role is functional.
-But in experiential retail, their role becomes transformational.
+But in customer experiential retail, their role becomes transformational.
 Custom fixtures are the tools you use to create interactive displays, build immersive environments, and seamlessly integrate technology.
-They are the physical foundation of every memorable moment you create for your shoppers.
-This guide will show you how to leverage your physical space to build a powerful experience that drives loyalty and sets your brand apart.
+They are the physical foundation for every memorable moment you create.
+This guide breaks down how to leverage your physical space to build a powerful experience that drives loyalty and sets your brand apart.

 Key Takeaways